Service management

 OpenTelemetry data used for service management

-APM service management uses the data and relationships in the Span dataset to discover microservices and databases in your service.
+APM service management uses the data and relationships in the Span Dataset to discover services, databases, and message brokers.